7 Patent Monetization Mistakes You Should Never Make

 1. Wrong or Poor Claim Construction

-Poor claim construction is one of the prime cause of a patent failing to find any monetization value.
+Poor claim construction is one of the prime causes of a patent failing to find any monetization value.
 If you are not considering the right claim interpretation of your patent, how would you monetize it in the right industry?

 Relevant Strategy: How to file broader and good quality patent claims?